What Are Fringe Benefits and Why Are They Important?

-What constitutes a high-quality benefits package is ever-changing.
-If your HR department isn’t keeping tabs on what perks are table stakes—and which will really wow top talent—it may be more challenging to hit your company’s hiring and retention targets.
+What makes a competitive employee benefits package is ever-changing.
+If your HR team isn’t keeping tabs on what perks are essential, it may be more challenging to hit your company’s hiring targets and compete against competitors.

-Every company has its own unique needs and priorities.
-No matter what you decide will work best for your people, you can rely on BambooHR’s Benefits Administration to make the entire process a breeze for HR and employees alike.
-Read on to discover some of the most sought-after benefits that can help your business remain competitive in a crowded market.
+Every company has its own unique needs.
+But, no matter what you decide, BambooHR® Benefits Administration can make the process a breeze for HR and employees alike.
+Read on to discover some of the most sought-after fringe benefit examples that can help your business remain competitive.

 Fringe benefits are any perks that supplement an employee’s regular salary.
 They're more commonly referred to as employee benefits, and examples include health insurance and retirement plans.